5 Best Landscape Maintenance Tips To Maintain Your Landscape

 Are you on our Soil Building program?
-If so, then you know that we visit your lto apply organic compost tea extract, worm castings, humic acid and other amendments to keep your soil alive and healthy.
+If so, then you know that we visit your to apply organic compost tea extract, worm castings, humic acid and other amendments to keep your soil alive and healthy.
 Healthy soil is the key to healthy lawns and landscapes.
-However, in between our visits, its up to you to partner with us to maintain the health of your landscape — be it proper mowing, planting, pruning and a host of other tasks.
-While we’ll make sure your soil is in the best possible shape to support your plants, and provide supplemental fertilization, we rely on you to execute the physical landscape maintenance.

 We know that there is a lot of conflicting information out there about how to properly maintain your lawn.
 There are a lot of mow & go’s out there that might give the impression that they know what they’re doing.
 However, many of these companies simply don’t have the technical knowledge to back up their services.
 We see poor and improper maintenance methods employed in our client’s landscapes on a daily basis.

-For more advice on maintaining your landscape between visits, bookmark our blog page, or ask us questions on Facebook, Twitter or directly on the blog.
+For more advice on organic lawn care or maintaining your landscape between visits, bookmark our blog page, or ask us questions on Facebook, Twitter or directly on the blog.
 We’re here to help!